Agniputra

-Agniputra is an action Hindi film directed by Vijay Reddy made in 2000.
-A revenge drama, it stars Mithun Chakraborty in the lead role.
+Agniputra is a 2000 Indian Hindi action revenge drama film directed by Vijay Reddy.
+It stars Mithun Chakraborty in the lead role.

 Plot

 The story begins with Arjun working in a band with his family, consisting of three sisters and his widowed mother.
 Arjun falls in love with the daughter of an MLA, who was involved with his family.
 The police make a false accusation against Arjun and his sisters and accuse them of being sex workers.
 It turns out that the MLA is behind the case.
 His sisters end up being sexually assaulted by the MLA, and two of them end up committing suicide.
 Arjun decides to seek vengeance against the goons. and with some toil and foil he eventually outsmarts them.